isomerpages/imh-predict/_i-stair/ISTAIR Procedures/iSTAIR Main study.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Consent Taking</div>
 <div class="isomer-card-description">You will be provided with the purpose, procedures and risk of the baseline assessment process and some information about the study.
-You will be given time to ask question about the screening and the study itself before providing your consent.</div>
+You will be given time to ask question about the baseline assessment and the study itself before providing your consent.</div>
 </div>
 </div>
 </div>